mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 These include:

-- large - creating a game which is fun to play and communicate an environmental theme
+- Higher-level objective: creating a game which is fun to play and communicate an environmental theme.
-- medium - identifying and implementing key game features (Game Design Patterns) to add to the games
+- Mid-level objectives: identifying and implementing key game features to add to the game.
-- smaller - creating, changing and transporting game assets or changing code constructs to enact or change game elements.
+- Lower-level objectives: creating, changing and transporting game assets or changing code constructs to enact or change game elements.

+While these are the chief objectives other high level objectives are present but much less dominant in this setting.
+Other objectives include: research goals on the part of the researcher/ participant; desire to create a useful learning experience on the part of student helpers; learning computing skills and concepts as a home education project; and participating with other home educators in a creative environment and thus building team and communication skills.

+A short description of the activity systems follows will illustrative diagrams.

 <!-- - larger - learning computing skills and concepts as a home education project
 - larger - participating with other home educators in a creative environment and thus building team and communication skills